postageapp/configature/README.md

 carefully if and only if necessary.
 </blockquote>

+### Definining Configuration

+Most applications should have a configuration definition like this:

+    class MyConfig < Configature::Config
+      namespace :example do
+        argument default: 'value'
+      end
+    end

+Where that defines a single namespace in the configuration.
+When instantiated the configuration values can be read:

+    config = MyConfig.new
+    config.example.argument
+    # => 'value'

+This value can be overridden with the environment variable `EXAMPLE_ARGUMENT` or in a config file `config/example.yml` under the `argument:` key.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,